Technical textiles

 Defining 'Technical textiles' is not easy.
 For this 'third pillar' of the textile industry, alongside fashion textiles and interior textiles, is not actually a clearly demarcated product group.
 In fact, it is a collection of textile products that solve a whole range of societal and industrial challenges.

-Agrotech* - Textiles for agriculture, horticulture and fishing, including ground cover cloth, protective cloth for greenhouses, fishing yarns…
+Agrotech* - Textiles for agriculture, horticulture and fishing, including ground cover cloth, greenhouse protection cloth and fishing yarns…

-Buildtech* - Textiles for building and lightweight structures, including insulation materials, blinds, roofing textile, tents…
+Buildtech* - Textiles for building and light construction, including insulation materials, awnings and roofing textiles…

-Geotech* - Geotextiles, including cloth for dam construction, road and ground construction, sealing cloth, water filter cloth…
+Geotech* - Geotextiles, including cloth for water, road and soil works, sealing cloth and water filter cloth…

-Indutech* - Textiles for the industrial application area, including conveyor bands, sealing cords for tunnel furnace bogies (brickworks), woollen felt for e.g. printing presses…
+Indutech* - Textiles for industrial applications, including conveyor belts, sealing cords for tunnel kiln cars (brick kilns), wool felt for e.g. printing presses…

-Medtech* - Medical textiles, including hydrophilic gauzes, bandages, hospital linen, napkins (babies, incontinents), therapeutic elastic stockings, surgeon suits, protective clothing for nurses…
+Medtech* - Medical textiles, including hydrophilic gauze, support bandages, hospital textiles, nappies (babies, incontinence), therapeutic elastic stockings and surgical suits…

-Mobiltech* - Textiles for vehicles, including seat belts, fabrics for airbags, inner lining for cars, fabrics for tyres, carpet for buses, aircrafts and ships…
+Mobiltech* - Textiles for vehicles, including seat belts, fabrics for airbags, interior trim for cars, fabrics for car tyres, carpet for buses, airplanes and ships…

-Packtech* - Textiles for transport and packaging, including canvases/tarpaulins, postbags/bags for linen/cash-bags, load and container nets…
+Packtech* - Textiles for transport and packaging, including canvas/tarpaulin (bache), mail bags / linen bags / money bags, cargo and container nets…

-Protech* - Textiles for safety and protection, including fireproof materials, waterproof fabrics, NBC protective textiles…
+Protech* - Textiles for protection and safety, including fire-resistant materials and waterproof fabrics…

-Sporttech* - Textiles for the sport application area, including artificial turf, fabric for parachutes and/or aeronautical balloons, fabric for sports bags, rucksacks…
+Sporttech* - Textiles for sports applications, including artificial grass, cloth for parachutes and/or hot air balloons, fabrics for sports bags, rucksacks and sportswear…

 *copyright Messe Frankfurt

 As the name suggests, it is in fact the intrinsically technical properties that define the technical textile product and give it added value.
 This is often by combining chemistry with textiles.
-This makes the textile functional, e.g. flame-retardant, waterproof, luminous, heat-insulating, etc.
+As a result, the textile becomes functional, e.g. flame-retardant, waterproof, luminous and heat-insulating.
+It is this clever combination of fabric with chemistry that is the great driver of the development of technical textiles.
+And the applications are practically 'infinite'.

-Elsewhere, we find technical textiles in cars, aeroplanes and (cruise) ships, for example.
-It is not always "visible" textiles, such as, for example, the soundproofing cloth under vehicle bonnets, and airbags, but also the headliner, boot carpets, car seats, seat belts... these are all examples of technical textiles.
+Elsewhere, we can find technical textiles in cars, aeroplanes and (cruise) ships, for example.
+It is not always 'visible' textiles, such as the soundproofing cloth under vehicle bonnets, and airbags, but also the headliner, boot carpets, car seats, seat belts, etc. These are all examples of technical textiles.
+And let us not forget awnings either.

-Safety textiles that are reflective, tear-resistant, fireproof or bulletproof are found in the work and protective clothing of production workers, firefighters, motorcyclists, etc. Not forgetting bulletproof vests for soldiers and the police.
-Other less visible protective textiles serve, for example, as seals in industrial and household applications, such as ovens, stoves, and boilers.
+textiles that are reflective, or cut-resistant, fire-resistant or protective against e.g. chemicals.
+Technical textiles are to be found in the work and protective clothing of production workers, firefighters, motorcyclists, etc. Not forgetting bullet-proof vests for soldiers and the police.
+Other technical textiles serve, for example, as seals in industrial and household applications, such as ovens, stoves and boilers.
+And yes, also e.g. ropework for shipping.

 Knowledge and collaboration, the driving forces

-The major strength of technical textiles is the knowledge intensity of the products.
-This knowledge is obtained through research and development, initially by the companies themselves, but often in collaboration with knowledge centres such as the Centexbel textile technology centre, as well as colleges and universities.
-Since 2019, the Technical Textiles working group has been active once again, in cooperation with Centexbel.
-The objective is to strengthen the network of companies active in technical textiles and promote knowledge exchange on new innovations.
+The major strength of technical textiles, then, is indeed the knowledge intensity of the products.
+This knowledge is obtained through research and development, initially by the companies themselves, but often in collaboration with specialist knowledge centres such as the Centexbel textile technology centre, as well as colleges and universities.
+Since 2019, the Technical Textiles working group at Fedustria has been active once again, in collaboration with Centexbel.
+The objective is to strengthen the network of companies active in technical textiles and promote knowledge exchange on new developments and innovations.

 Key figures | |